 The Company is dependent upon the services of key executives, including the Chief Executive Officer.
 Certain directors and officers of the Company also serve as directors and/or officers of other companies involved in mineral exploration and development and, consequently, there exists the possibility for such directors and officers to be in a position of conflict.

 Disclosure of Data for Outstanding Common Shares, Options and Warrants

-Authorized and issued capital stock as at March 31, 2016
+Authorized and issued capital stock as at the date of this report:

 Authorized - Unlimited common shares without par value